 In SPARK, a user can specify if a redefined operation must be overriding or must be not overriding.
 When these specifications are given, they are verified statically, so their use prevents vulnerabilities relating to accidental overriding or failure to override.

 SPARK also requires static verification to ensure that all data members of an object are correctly initialized before use, even when such initialization is achieved by delegation to the parent’s constructor operation or by a re-dispatching call to a constructor [SRM 6.1.7].
 These rules also mitigate vulnerabilities caused by operations that must establish or maintain a type invariant.
-See subclauses 6.43, 6.44.
+See subclauses 6.43 Redispatching [PPH], 6.44 Polymorphic variables [BKK].

 6.41.2 Guidance to language users